bdaiinstitute/predicators/predicators/spot_utils/README.md

 We are currently using Detic + Segmentation Anything to provide text-conditioned bounding box + detection-conditioned segmentation mask.

-We currently use REST interface from the `add-scores-to-output` branch of the [DETIC SAM BDAI repo](https://github.com/bdaiinstitute/detic-sam/tree/add-scores-to-output).
+We currently use REST interface from the [DETIC SAM BDAI repo](https://github.com/bdaiinstitute/detic-sam/).

 Note that BDAI is currently transitioning to using `torchserve`, so we likely need to update the client code a bit.